asasvirtuais/workspace/readme.md

 [TypeScript](https://www.typescriptlang.org/) is required, to simplify the development process Asas Virtuais packages are not transpiled to JavaScript.

 [Caddy](https://caddyserver.com/) is recommended for development to allow https on localhost with ease.

+**Usage**

+To use this repository you have to create the "packages" directory and clone the repositories you want to contribute to in there, it is not included in the repository because I believe it is important for contributors to understand they are doing, by creating the directory themselves contributors show that they are qualified to make contributions.